xiaokangs03/xiaokangs03.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: B.E. in Automation, Tsinghua University
+subtitle: M.S. in Computer Science, Georgia Institute of Technology # B.E. in Automation, Tsinghua University

 profile:
   align: right